Meals at Sugar Ridge

 Mindful eating is a treat for your eyes, your nose and your mouth.
 Exploring flavour and texture is mindfulness in action.
 For years, Liz was been asked to write a cookbook (it’s called Retreat Eats) and after you eat here you’ll know why.

 Love is the special ingredient

 We strive to have non-vegetarian guests enjoy a meal without ever saying they’re missing anything.
 Many past meat eating guests have commented on how surprised they’ve been to enjoy the food, feel lighter and have more energy after a few days of a vegetarian diet.
 It’s great for your body to have a few days of cleansing, and for most people simply avoiding meat for a few days is an incredible cleanse.
 Vegetarians tend to live longer because the diet is healthy for your body naturally.
-Our goal isn’t to make you be vegetarian but rather to introduce you to a world of incredible tastes and optimum health, making food so good you don’t miss the meat.
+Our goal isn’t to make you be vegan but rather to introduce you to a world of incredible tastes and optimum health, making food so good you don’t miss the meat.